Ilmar7786/marzban-sdk/README.md

 For more details, check the [WebSocket Guide](./docs/WEBSOCKET.md).

+---

 ## 🤝 Contributing

 We welcome contributions!
-If you'd like to improve MarzbanSDK, please:
+Whether you're fixing bugs, adding features, or improving documentation:

-1. Fork the repository 🚀
+1. 🚀 Fork the repository
-2. Create a new branch 🔧
+2. 🔧 Create a feature branch
+3. 📝 Make your changes
-3. Submit a pull request 🎉
+4. 🎉 Submit a pull request

-For details, check our [Contribution Guidelines](./docs/CONTRIBUTING.md).
+Check our [Contribution Guidelines](./docs/CONTRIBUTING.md) for details.

+---

 ## 📜 License

 This project is licensed under the MIT License.
+See [LICENSE](./LICENSE) for details.

+---

 ## ⭐ Support the Project

-If you find marzban-sdk useful, please give it a star on [GitHub](https://github.com/Ilmar7786/marzban-sdk)!
-It helps us stay motivated and grow the project.
+If MarzbanSDK helps your project, please:

+- ⭐ Star the repository on GitHub
+- 🐛 Report issues you encounter
+- 💡 Suggest improvements and new features
+- 📢 Share with other developers

+Your support helps us improve the library for everyone! ❤️

+---

+MarzbanSDK - TypeScript client for Marzban API • [GitHub Repository](https://github.com/Ilmar7786/marzban-sdk)